Hire and pay employees in

 In Ireland, employers can make a payment in lieu of notice.

-The employer may terminate the employee without giving the employee full notice and instead pay the base salary which the employee would have been entitled to receive during the notice period (or if notice has already been given, during the remainder of the notice period).
+The employer may terminate the employee without the employee working the notice period and instead pay the base salary which the employee would have been entitled to receive during the notice period (or if notice has already been given, during the remainder of the notice period).

 To protect you from unforeseen financial risks arising from terminations, Deel applies a Severance Accrual to all employment agreements in this country.
 Deel has extensive expertise in managing litigation risk globally and our Severance Accrual calculation is based on the prevailing common-law or statutory entitlements and local best practices.
 In the event your employee resigns or is not entitled to severance, all unused amounts will be returned to you.